HeedVision: Attention Awareness in Collaborative Immersive Analytics Environments: Introduction

-To probe this design space through an exploratory study, we developed \textsc{HeedVision}, an immersive analytics environment that tracks and revisualizes the attention of multiple collaborators.
-HeedVision embodies specific design choices within our framework: head-based attention capture for accessibility across consumer devices, voxel-based recording with temporal decay to balance detail and performance, and explicit world-embedded display to preserve spatial context while giving users control over visual complexity.
-These choices reflect design goals of unobtrusive capture, user agency, and spatial coherence.
-Although the original AAV concept incorporated immersive 3D, it tracked only the attention of a single user.
-Our HeedVision implementation uses a distributed voxel representation of the immersive analytics environment, tracking and revisualizing attention based on the head movement of each collaborator.
-The system is built entirely using open web technologies and runs on consumer-level AR/VR headsets (HMDs) supporting WebXR, such as the Meta Quest 3.
-To empirically investigate how this particular CAAV instantiation affects collaborative coordination, we conducted an exploratory study with eight collaborative pairs (16 participants).
-Our evaluation goals were to understand (1) whether attention visualization improves collaborative task performance, (2) how it affects spatial coordination and redundancy, and (3) what collaborative strategies emerge from attention awareness.
-We designed collaborative treasure hunt tasks that isolate core coordination challenges---spatial exploration, attention division, and avoiding redundant work---while remaining simple enough to produce measurable outcomes within controlled conditions.
-To understand whether benefits depend on visualization context, we tested our approach across both abstract discrete environments (scatterplots) and continuous environments with natural landmarks (terrain visualizations).
-Our findings reveal that CAAV effectiveness depends critically on visualization context, with dramatic benefits in abstract environments lacking natural reference points but potential interference in environments with existing coordination cues.
+To probe this design space through a concrete instantiation, we developed \textsc{HeedVision}, an immersive analytics environment that tracks and revisualizes the attention of collaborating pairs. \textsc{HeedVision} embodies the world-space embedded configuration of our design space: head-based attention capture for accessibility across consumer devices, voxel-based recording with temporal decay, and explicit world-embedded display with color-per-user encoding.
+Built using React Three Fiber with WebXR support, the system runs on consumer-level AR/VR headsets such as the Meta Quest 3.
+We complement \textsc{HeedVision} with proof-of-concept implementations of the remaining three quadrants (world-space separated, camera-space embedded, and camera-space separated), illustrating the breadth of the design space.
+We evaluated \textsc{HeedVision} through a mixed-methods exploratory study with eight co-located pairs (16 participants) performing collaborative visual search tasks in a shared augmented reality environment.
+To understand whether benefits depend on visualization context, we tested CAAVs across both abstract discrete environments (3D scatterplots) and continuous environments with natural landmarks (terrain visualizations).
+Our findings suggest that CAAV effectiveness depends on visualization context: attention visualization appeared to improve spatial coordination and reduce redundant exploration in abstract environments lacking natural reference points, but introduced potential interference in environments where existing landmarks already supported coordination.